The Hessian of elliptic curves as a Latt\`es map: Preliminaries

-We refer to~\cites{silv:arithEll,washington:ellipticCurves} for classical definitions and results on elliptic curves.
-Here we only recall what is strictly needed for the remainder of this paper.
-The \emph{$\K$-rational points} of an elliptic curve $E$, denoted by $E(\K)$, are the solutions in $\K$ of \cref{eqn:weierstrassEqn}, together with the point at infinity $\0$.
-Every elliptic curve $E(\overline{\K})$ can be endowed with the structure of an Abelian group $(E,+)$, whose zero element is $\0$ and with $E(\K)$ as subgroup.
-An \emph{isogeny} between two elliptic curves $E_1,E_2$ defined over $\K$ is a morphism
+We refer to~\cites{silv:arithEll,washington:ellipticCurves} for classical definitions and results on elliptic curves, and recall only what is needed for the present paper.
+The \emph{$\K$-rational points} of an elliptic curve $E$, denoted by $E(\K)$, are the solutions of \cref{eqn:weierstrassEqn} over $\K$, together with the point \emph{at infinity} $\0$.
+Every elliptic curve $E$ can be endowed with the structure of an abelian group $(E(\kbar),+)$, whose zero element is $\0$ and with $E(\K)$ as a subgroup.
+An \emph{isogeny} between two elliptic curves $E_1,E_2$ over $\K$ is a curve morphism

-such that $\varphi(\0)=\0$.
-We say that $\varphi$ is a \emph{$\K$-isogeny}, or that $\varphi$ is \emph{defined over $\K$}, if the rational functions defining $\varphi$ can be chosen with coefficients in $\K$.
-A separable isogeny with kernel $\{\0\}$ is an \emph{isomorphism}.
-Every isomorphism class of elliptic curves over $\kbar$ can be uniquely identified by an element $j \in \K$, called the \emph{$j$-invariant}.
-The isomorphism class $j$ can be easily retrieved from the coefficients of any elliptic curve defined by \cref{eqn:weierstrassEqn} as
+that is also a group homomorphism.
+We say that $\varphi$ is \emph{defined over $\K$} if the rational functions defining $\varphi$ can be chosen with coefficients in $\K$.
+We say that a separable isogeny has \emph{degree} $n \in \NN_{>0}$, or it is an \emph{$n$-isogeny}, if its kernel has (finite) size $n$.
+A separable isogeny of degree $1$ is an \emph{isomorphism}.
+Every $\kbar$-isomorphism class of an elliptic curve $E$ defined over $\K$ is uniquely determined by its \emph{$j$-invariant} $j(E) \in \K$.
+It can be easily retrieved from the coefficients of any elliptic curve $E$ in the isomorphism class.
+In particular, when $E$ is defined by \cref{eqn:weierstrassEqn}, its $j$-invariant is